 The commercialization of Halloween in the United States did not start until the 20th century.
 Mass-produced Halloween costumes did not appear in stores until the 1930s, and trick-or-treating did not become a fixture of the holiday until the 1950s.
-Since the 1990s, many manufacturers began producing a larger variety of Halloween home and yard decorations, and turned the holiday into an economy-boosting, yet environmental resource-destroying event.
-Today, Halloween is America’s 2nd largest, after Christmas, commercial holiday, which includes money being spent and home decorating being done.
-And although health-conscious and safety-conscious parents are decreasing their children’s participation in Halloween, the holiday’s popularity and spending is continuing its stronghold.
+Since the 1990s, many manufacturers began producing a larger variety of Halloween home and yard decorations and turned the holiday into an economy-boosting, yet environmental resource-destroying event.
+Today, Halloween is America’s second-largest commercial holiday, after Christmas, and it involves lots of money being spent and decorating being done.
+Even though health-conscious and safety-conscious parents are decreasing their children’s participation in Halloween, the holiday’s popularity and spending are continuing their stronghold.

 As the Western world became more hooked on this holiday, with kids dressing up and trick-or-treating, its popular acceptance in the West reflected back to Europe, where countries like the United Kingdom became heavily influenced.
 In fact, between 2001 and 2006, consumer spending in the UK for Halloween rose tenfold!

-Why Today’s Halloween Treats Are NOT Treats At All
+Why Common Halloween Treats Are NOT Treats At All

 During Halloween’s original inception, one could have enjoyed true edible treats, like nuts, fruits, or home-baked goods.
-Today, unfortunately, what most adults are purchasing and giving out to kids is a far cry from any kind of treat—a substance that should treat us on all levels of our being.
-Rather, today’s so-called treats are amongst some of the most health-destroying junk foods.
-And today, it is not just the sugar that is the problem, even though children eat their weight in sugar every year
+Today, unfortunately, what most adults are purchasing and giving out to kids is a far cry from any kind of “treat”, meaning a substance that should treat our body, rather than damage it.
+Modern ultra-processed treats are amongst some of the most health-destroying junk foods.

 Popular treats that are most commonly given out today include:

-- Chips, whose problems include saturated and trans fats, acrylamide risks, high sodium, MSG, artificial flavors, GMO ingredients, and other additives.
+- Chips: Problems include saturated and trans fats, acrylamide risks, high sodium, MSG, artificial flavors, GMO ingredients, and other additives.

-- Chocolates, whose problems include refined sugars, high-fructose corn syrup, vegetable oils, unhealthy fats, dairy, GMO ingredients, artificial flavors and colors, and other additives.
+- Chocolates: Problems include refined sugars, high-fructose corn syrup, vegetable oils, unhealthy fats, dairy, GMO ingredients, artificial flavors and colors, and other additives.

-- Gum, whose problems include artificial sweeteners, colors, flavors, and other additives.
+- Gum: Problems include artificial sweeteners, colors, flavors, and other additives.

-- Candy / Lollipops, whose problems include refined sugars, high-fructose corn syrup, vegetable oils, unhealthy fats, dairy, GMO ingredients, artificial flavors and colors, and other additives.
+- Candy / Lollipops: Problems include refined sugars, high-fructose corn syrup, vegetable oils, unhealthy fats, dairy, GMO ingredients, artificial flavors and colors, and other additives.